 The Sudan has been producing health professional for about a century; physiotherapy has not been one of them.
 The need for physiotherapists is on the rise all over the world, especially in a one-million square mile country, of all climates and contours.
 A glance at the health indicators of the country shows that all done in the last century could not bridge the gap between this country and the rest of the world.
 Currently, there are less than 10 professional physiotherapists in the Sudan.
 Previously, Sudan has been leading in innovation of health professionals training.
 The medical assistant, the traditional midwife, community oriented medical graduates, and problem-based learning have started earlier in Sudan than in any other country.
 Sudanese physiotherapists used to go abroad, to Western or Eastern Europe to learn the techniques and come back, and continue their profession with little, if any, continuous education.
 This college program aims at graduating Diploma and B.SC physiotherapists.
 Future development included establishing a national physiotherapy centre, professional society and postgraduate courses.

-Faculty of Computer and health informatics, National University - Sudan strives towards developing the highest standards of academic excellence and practical application capabilities of competent use of communication and information technology tools in healthcare field .
+Faculty of Computer Science and Information Technology, National University - Sudan strives towards developing the highest standards of academic excellence and practical application capabilities of competent use of communication and information technology tools in healthcare field .

 Graduates from this program were expected to occupy important positions in private and public health care systems, and contribute in administrating, planning and providing solutions to all the problems related to the design and implementation of health informatics systems